 Frequently Asked Microsoft Azure Interview Questions & Answers

 Cloud computing is one of the masterpiece technologies with a high demand for qualified professionals.
 Today, in this competing IT industry, one of the most demanding specialties in IT is cloud computing.
 The enterprises all over the world are keen to hire cloud computing experts.
 However, it is not that easy of jobs to get, because it is a specialty area.
-To secure a job in this field, a candidate must have a number of specific skills.
+To secure a job in this field, a candidate must have a number of specific skills with the help of best Microsoft Azure Classes in Pune.

 As more and more companies have already started moving infrastructure and data to the cloud, cloud computing opens doors to new employment opportunities in the IT field.
 Having said that, according to Gartner, investment in the cloud is expected to double in the coming few years.
-This simply states the need for fresh and new-age skills to step up the IT sector.
+This simply states the need for fresh and new-age skills from Microsoft Azure Course in Pune to step up the IT sector.

 Today’s top cloud providers are Microsoft Azure, Amazon AWS and Google GCP.
-In this blog, I am going to list the regularly placed Cloud computing and Microsoft Azure interview questions and answers, which will help you to take one step ahead in your successful career in Cloud Computing.
+In this blog, I am going to list the regularly placed Cloud computing and Microsoft Azure interview questions and answers by Microsoft Azure Training in Pune, which will help you to take one step ahead in your successful career in Cloud Computing.

 Q.1.
 What are the service models available in Cloud Computing?